thaparoshan/django_basic/README.md

-# django_basic
+# Django_basic
-# user sign up and sign in using python and django latest version
+# User sign up and sign in using python and django latest version